reselbob/simple-node-grpc/client/readme.md

-# Simple gRPC Client
+# Simple gRPC Web Client

-## Autogening the Client Side
+## Autogening the Client Side code

 **Step 1:** Install npx on the global machine, you'll need it later